Kema-dev/Born2beRoot/README.md

 # Born2beRoot

-## My 42 Lyon's Born2beRoot

-Born2beRoot is a project aiming to create a virtual machine using Virtual Box.
+Born2beRoot is a 42 project aiming to create a virtual machine using Virtual Box.

-Full subject can be found [here](docs/)
+Full subject is available [here](docs/)

 Below is the list of required steps to set up the VM